Master Gardener Program

 Thank you for your interest in the Master Gardener Program in King County.

-The deadline for submitting applications for the 2016 class of Master Gardener trainees has passed.
-Applications for the Class of 2017 will be available on August 1, 2016.
+The deadline for submitting applications for the 2017 class of Master Gardener trainees has passed.
 Training will be on 12 consecutive Tuesdays from January through March.
 Class sessions are held at the Center for Urban Horticulture on the UW campus located at 3501 NE 41st Street, near University Village in Seattle.
 Parking is free

 Some course work is done online and some is done in class.
 High-speed access to the internet and an email address are required.
 Trainees are expected to attend all training sessions.
 The cost for training will be approximately $275; a limited number of scholarships will be available.
 You do not need extensive horticulture knowledge to be accepted into the class.
 We do, however, look for applicants who have a history of volunteerism.